-Welcome to the University of Cincinnati’s Office for Ethics in Industry Engagement.
+Welcome to the University of Cincinnati’s Office of Research Security & Ethics.
 The office was established as part of UC’s commitment to adhering to the highest standards of ethics, integrity, and responsible research.
 Conflicts of interest have the potential to threaten the integrity of the researcher, the University, academic research, training, or other activities.

 Public trust in the research enterprise and the legitimacy of its powerful role in society requires a constant amenability to public scrutiny.
 Consequently, it is necessary at all times to ensure the continued confidence of the public in the judgment of scholars and clinicians and the dedication of academic research institutions to the integrity of the research enterprise.
 The University of Cincinnati is dedicated to integrity in its academic, research, and business activities.
-As part of this mission and the vision of the Office of Research, the Office for Ethics in Industry Engagement is dedicated to promoting ethical business interactions with industry, assisting faculty and staff with strategies for conflict management, and supporting an environment of professional and research integrity.
-The Office for Ethics in Industry Engagement oversees and implements the University’s institutional, research, faculty, and staff conflict of interest in research policies and procedures, ensures University compliance with applicable conflict of interest regulatory requirements, and provides guidance and support to the University community.
+As part of this mission and the vision of the Office of Research, the Office for Security & Ethics is dedicated to promoting ethical business interactions with industry, assisting faculty and staff with strategies for conflict management, and supporting an environment of professional and research integrity.
+The Office of Research - Security & Ethics oversees and implements the University’s institutional, research, faculty, and staff conflict of interest in research policies and procedures, ensures University compliance with applicable conflict of interest regulatory requirements, and provides guidance and support to the University community.

 Conflicts of interest that are related to research funded by the Public Health Service will be made publicly accessible in accordance with 42 C.F.R Section 50.605.
 Requests for this information should be emailed to: ConflictofInterest@uc.edu.